NicolaTamanini/NicolaTamanini.github.io/CV.md

 - Member of the HERMES’ Scientific Council, Univ.
 Paris Cité (2025)
 - Member of the selection committee for a PhD position at Aix-Marseille University and La Sapienza University (2023)
 - Member of the selection committee for a tenure-track full professorship position (chaire excellence) at Aix-Marseille University (2023)
-- Member of the selection committee of the ATER positions for CNU Sec 29 at Université de Toulouse Paul Sabatier (since 2022)
+- Member of the selection committee of the ATER positions for CNU Sec 29 at Université de Toulouse Paul Sabatier (2023)
-- Nominated member of the Collège Scientifique Physique-SDU de l'Université de Toulouse Paul Sabatier (since 2022)
+- Nominated member of the Collège Scientifique Physique-SDU de l'Université de Toulouse Paul Sabatier (from 2022 to 2026)

 ### Academic services (internal)